lkview/LayoutsPlusDoc/intro.md

 1. Under **Miscellaneous > Plug-Ins**, select the following:
     1. LayoutsPlus
     1. Also one of the following:
-      1. Ironwood HTML - One Col
+      1. Ironwood HTML - One Column
-      1. Ironwood HTML - Two Col
+      1. Ironwood HTML - Two Column
-      1. Ironwood HTML - Three Col
+      1. Ironwood HTML - Three Column

 ## II.
 Create and upload a LayoutsPlus parameter file